By Nicole Weaver — Written on Sep 20, 2020

 In fact, your hometown can lead you to be more or less religious, more adventurous, or even sheltered.
 But how does your hometown influence whether or not you will walk down the aisle?

-In 2015, the New York Times reported that Upshot compiled data with Harvard economists that looked into upward mobility, housing, and tax policies and their influence on marriage rates.
+In 2015, the New York Times reported that Upshot compiled data with Harvard economists who looked into upward mobility, housing, and tax policies and their influence on marriage rates.
 They noticed that certain areas have the same trends when it comes to marriage.

-1. If you're in a big city, you'll have a harder time finding love.
+1. If you're in a big city, you'll have a harder time finding love

 If you're from a big city like New Orleans, Philadelphia, New York, or Los Angeles, your chances for marriage are pretty slim.

 New York seems to be the worst place to move to as a child when it comes to being open to marriage as an adult.
-Economists found the top five areas that discourage marriage the most all happen to be in New York.
+Economists found the top five areas that discourage marriage the most happen to be in New York.

 The younger they moved to the city, the less likely they were to get married in adulthood.

-2. If your county voted Republican, you'll most likely get married earlier.
+2. If your county voted Republican, you'll most likely get married earlier

-The study also found that areas who leaned toward voting Republican in the 2012 election are where people get married on a more frequent basis.
+The study also found that areas that leaned toward voting Republican in the 2012 election are where people get married on a more frequent basis.
 So, there is a connection between partisanship and marriage rates.

 The Pew Research Center surveyed people and asked "If society was better off when people made marriage and having children a priority."
 Fifty-nine percent of Republicans said yes, while only 35 percent of Democrats agreed.